-- The Pharmacy Technician Program has been awarded the status of Accreditation by the Canadian Council for Accreditation of Pharmacy Programs (CCAPP) for a three year term July 1st, 2017 - June 30, 2020.
+- The Pharmacy Technician Program has been awarded the status of Accreditation by the Canadian Council for Accreditation of Pharmacy Programs (CCAPP) a five year term July 1st, 2017 - June 30, 2022.

 - Our graduates meet NAPRA's Professional Competencies for Canadian Pharmacy Technicians at Entry to Practice.

 - Our graduates are eligible to write the Pharmacy Examining Board of Canada’s National Licensing Exam (www.pebc.ca) and if successful may go on to become Regulated Pharmacy Technicians.
 (RPhT)

 - Students will complete two 6 week clinical placements in both Community and Hospital pharmacies.

 - Registered Pharmacy Technicians are licensed with the Ontario College of Pharmacists. www.ocpinfo.com